This mom has been waiting months for her LuLaRoe refund

 As far as the class action lawsuit, the company will be in court next month and released this statement:

-“The allegations in this complaint is without merit.
+"The allegations in this complaint are without merit.
 In 2017 alone, Independent Fashion Retailers sold more than $2.3 billion of LuLaRoe apparel to customers across the United States.
 During the year, we shipped over 100 million units of clothing to customers.
-We are proud that our business model has empowered tens of thousands of Independent Fashion Retailers to build their own businesses and sell merchandise directly to consumers.”
+We are proud that our business model has empowered tens of thousands of Independent Fashion Retailers to build their own businesses and sell merchandise directly to consumers."